TID-Lab/downstream/docs/api/channels/channel.md

 - Returns: [Promise\<void\>](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)

 Stops this [Channel](#Class:-Channel) so that it will stop streaming [Items](../item.md) from some external source.
-Depending on the type of Channel, "stopping" could mean any combination of:
+Depending on the type of Channel, "stopping" could mean:

 - stopping an HTTP stream
 - removing listeners from events